English Language Teachers’ Association in Serbia features the network Verbalists in the IT for ET

-Now that you’ve mentioned the interviews with the celebrities in your media, tell us how important was their support for Verbalisti popularity and how can social media be used in the classroom?
+Now that you’ve mentioned the interviews with the celebrities in your media, tell us how important was their support for Verbalists popularity and how can social media be used in the classroom?

 Very important, I’d say.
 Since the very beginning we’ve made a point of “opening up” celebrities to tell us more about their education, their language competencies, about their travel.
 All of them supported the project we dubbed “Speak Your Mind!“.
 The most significant of all, however, was to show the young how important it was to speak languages in our times, by sharing the experiences of their favorite singers and actors.
 English teachers can use these clips as a tool to motivate students to learn the language.
 If teachers don’t have access to internet at schools, they can, nevertheless, recommend the links during class and in this way give students the freedom to explore them on their own at home while on Facebook or YouTube.
 As feedback exercises, teacher can, then, after a few days re-initiate the discussion in classrooms.
 This can be done either through group discussions or as a part of a writing exercise.

 We talked about students’ preferences, especially the younger ones, for the digital media and social networks.
-It explains to a great extent the fast growth of the language network Verbalisti, but what is the situation like when it comes to the foreign language teachers?
+It explains to a great extent the fast growth of the Verbalists Language Network, but what is the situation like when it comes to the foreign language teachers?
 How trained and how prepared are they for the advantages of the digital media and the latest teaching tools?